Berdir/tmgmt/README.txt

 == State of Module ==

 This projects consists of many pluggable, independent elements.
-This project is in alpha quality and not every plugin is in an equal state.
+It is alpha quality and not every plugin is in an equal state.
 The list below aims to give a short overview of each translator and source plugin.

 The management part itself is working well.
 It is possible to create and submit jobs to various translators, get the translated text back into the system,